mhai97/mycard/README.md

     };
   }

-  // Create a Todo object from a Map factory Todo.fromMap(Map<String, dynamic> map) {
+  // Create a Todo object from a Map retrieved from the database.
+  // Integer values for 'isCompleted' are converted back to boolean values. factory Todo.fromMap(Map<String, dynamic> map) {
     return Todo(
       id: map['id'],